ruby-rice/rice/README.md

 distinct features which set it apart from both of these projects.

 Rice is not trying to replace SWIG.
 Rice is not a generic wrapper interface generator.
-Rice is a C++ library for interfacing with the Ruby C API.
+Rice is a C++ library for creating Ruby bindings for C++ libraries and interfacing with the Ruby C API.
 This provides a very natural way for C++ programmers to wrap their C++ code, without having to learn a new domain-specific language.
 However, there is no reason why SWIG and Rice could not work together; a SWIG module could be written to generate Rice code.
 Such a module would combine the portability of SWIG with the maintainability of Rice (I have written extensions using both, and I have found Rice extensions to be more maintainable when the interface is constantly changing.
 Your mileage may vary).